rstudio/keras3/man-src/k_image_affine_transform/2-translated.Rmd

 y.shape
 # (2, 3, 64, 80)
 ```

+@returns
+Applied affine transform image or batch of images.

 @param image Input image or batch of images.
 Must be 3D or 4D.
 @param transform Projective transform matrix/matrices.
 A vector of length 8 or